zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/rss_comms.rst

     };

 The ``client_id`` can be used by the caller to identify different clients at the endpoint for access control purposes.
-It is combined with an RSS-internal identifier for the endpoint to create the PSA Client ID for the call.
+It is combined with an RSE-internal identifier for the endpoint to create the PSA Client ID for the call.

 The sequence number, ``seq_num``, is returned in the reply message to allow the